-- Actionetics (Clickfunnel’s built-in email autoresponder software)
+- Actionetics/Follow-Up Funnels (Clickfunnel’s built-in email software)

 - Backpack (Clickfunnel’s built-in affiliate management software)

-If you just want the Clickfunnels software to build sales funnels, that’s not a problem.
-The Start Up plan is right for you and costs $97/month.
+If you just want software to build sales funnels, that’s not a problem.
+The Clickfunnels StartUp package is right for you and costs $97/month.

 Not sure if you need an “all-in-one” solution for either of these two?

-Which is Best for Affiliate Marketing?
+Which Is Best for Affiliate Marketing?

 An affiliate funnel usually looks something like this: